Stekeblad/Stekeblads-Video-Uploader/src/main/java/io/github/stekeblad/videouploader/allTheTodos.md

 - Pressing enter in playlist/preset name box
 - Pressing F1 for wiki
 - Translations
-- red progressBar and upload failed dialogs
+- Red progressBar and upload failed dialogs
 - Wikipage for settings window (add url to F1 click in settings window!)